How to take Full and Partial Screenshot with Selenium WebDriver

 While performing manual testing we often take screenshots of the broken pages or bugs to use them as evidence and they are very useful in convincing the developers.
 Similarly, in automation Selenium provides us the commands to capture screenshots of the webpages.

-In this tutorial, we will learn to take full screenshot and partial screenshot of the webpage which is currently under test.
+In this tutorial, we will learn to take full screenshots and partial screenshots of the webpage which is currently under test.
 We can also write some code logic to capture screenshots on every failure screen.
-That's a bit advance level concept.
-But in this post we'll learn to take screenshots whenever we want.
-We also have to do some file handling operations while taking and saving screenshot with Selenium WebDriver.
+That's a bit advanced-level concept.
+But in this post, we'll learn to take screenshots whenever we want.
+We also have to do some file-handling operations while taking and saving screenshots with Selenium WebDriver.

-'TakeScreenshot' is the interface which is used to capture screenshot in Selenium WebDriver.
+'TakeScreenshot' is the interface that is used to capture screenshots in Selenium WebDriver.
 Let's discuss the code to take screenshot step by step:

-1. File - It is one of the inbuilt Java class which is used for File handling operations, like open a new file, read/write a file etc. For taking screenshot first thing is to create object of the File class so that we can save the screenshot in that object.
+1. File - It is one of the inbuilt Java classes which is used for File handling operations, like opening a new file, reading/writing a file, etc. For taking screenshot first thing is to create an object of the File class so that we can save the screenshot in that object.

 /* Create object of File class of Java */ File screenshot = some selenium code

-2. TakeScreenshot - It is a Selenium interface which is used to take the screenshot.
+2. TakeScreenshot - It is a Selenium interface that is used to take screenshots.

 - Then we'll call the getScreenshotAs() method from TakeScreenshot.